Evil in Middle-earth

-J. R. R. Tolkien's dark lord Melkor has been compared to Lucifer, as he is a powerful spirit-being who rebels against his creator.
+J. R. R. Tolkien's Dark Lord Melkor has been compared to Lucifer, as he is a powerful spirit-being who rebels against his creator.
 Illustration of Lucifer devouring human souls for Dante Alighieri's Inferno, canto 33.
 Pietro di Piasi, Venice, 1491.

 Evil is ever-present in J. R. R. Tolkien's fictional realm of Middle-earth.
 Tolkien is ambiguous on the philosophical question of whether evil is the absence of good, the Boethian position, or whether it is a force seemingly as powerful as good, and forever opposed to it, the Manichaean view.
 The major evil characters have varied origins.
-The first is Melkor, the most powerful of the immortal and angelic Valar; he chooses discord over harmony, and becomes the first dark lord Morgoth.
-His lieutenant, Sauron, is an immortal Maia; he becomes Middle-earth's dark lord after Morgoth is banished from the world.
+The first is Melkor, the most powerful of the immortal and angelic Valar; he chooses discord over harmony, and becomes the first Dark Lord Morgoth.
+His lieutenant, Sauron, is an immortal Maia; he becomes Middle-earth's Dark Lord after Morgoth is banished from the world.
 Melkor has been compared to Satan in the Book of Genesis, and to John Milton's fallen angel in Paradise Lost.
 Others, such as Gollum, Denethor, and Saruman – respectively, a Hobbit, a Man, and a Wizard – are corrupted or deceived into evil, and die fiery deaths like those of evil beings in Norse sagas.

 Context: Tolkien's Catholicism

 J. R. R. Tolkien was a devout Roman Catholic.
 He described The Lord of the Rings as rich in Christian symbolism.
 Many theological themes underlie the narrative, including the battle of good versus evil, the triumph of humility over pride, and the activity of grace.

-The Bible and traditional Christian narrative also influenced The Silmarillion; in particular, the fall of man influenced the Ainulindalë, the fighting amongst the Elves, and the fall of Númenor.
+The Bible and traditional Christian narrative influenced The Silmarillion; in particular, the fall of man is depicted in the Ainulindalë, the fighting amongst the Elves, and the fall of Númenor.